-- Anecdotal member feedback suggests that a significant proportion of the membership are either not engaged in or unable to decide where their DC pot should be invested (97% of members were invested in the default arrangement as at 30/9/2020); - A significant proportion of the membership are expected to have broadly similar investment needs; - The Trustee Directors have taken into account a number of factors including: members' projected pot sizes at retirement, contribution levels and the likely return on investment after the deduction of charges payable on the funds used by the default strategy.
-The default funds remain appropriate based on detailed analysis (which was carried out in September 2018) that the majority of members retiring in the next few years are expected to have small DC pots at retirement (less than £30,000). - Based on this analysis, the Trustee Directors believe that most members retiring in the foreseeable future will want to take their entire benefits from the Scheme as cash at retirement.
+- Anecdotal member feedback suggests that a significant proportion of the membership are either not engaged in or unable to decide where their DC pot should be invested (96% of members were invested in the default arrangement as at 30/9/2021); - A significant proportion of the membership are expected to have broadly similar investment needs: - The Trustees have taken into account a number of factors including: members' projected pot sizes at retirement, contribution levels and the likely return on investment after the deduction of charges payable on the funds used by the default strategy. - Based on detailed analysis (which was carried out in September 2018) the majority of members retiring in the next few years are expected to have small DC pots at retirement (less than £30,000).
+The Trustees are comfortable that the default strategy remains appropriate for the scheme given no material changes have been observed within the demographics of the schemes members.
+Based on this analysis, the Trustees believe that most members retiring in the foreseeable future will want to take their entire benefits from the Scheme as cash at retirement.
 The default strategy reflects these factors.